The Navalnys of Latin America

 Although the NGO clarifies that the list is very restricted, as it only includes those who have been claimed by organized human rights groups, there are “thousands of prisoners of conscience and politicians who, anonymously, are not claimed by any organization.”

 In Cuba, the unprecedented anti-government protests of 2021 put popular causes back on the map.
-They did not manage to change the conditions of the island much, but they did cause an increase in the number of political prisoners who, after the repression, went from 150 to 955 in December of that year.
+They couldn't change conditions on the island greatly, but they did cause an increase in political prisoners, which after the repression went from 150 to 955 in December of that year.

 The Nicaragua case

 In Nicaragua, repressive patterns have not given way.
 After the release and subsequent banishment of 222 political prisoners in February 2023, human rights organizations have continued to report illegal raids, forced disappearances and captures.
-According to the Recognition Mechanism for Detained Persons, there are currently 121 people recognized as political prisoners: 19 women and 102 men and only between January 1 and 31, 2024, “six arbitrary arrests were recorded for possible motivations of political persecution, as well as exile. of 17 religious.”
+According to the Recognition Mechanism for Detained Persons, there are currently 121 people recognized as political prisoners: 19 women and 102 men and only between January 1 and 31, 2024, “six arbitrary detentions were recorded for possible motivations of political persecutionas well as the exile of 17 religious.”

 This list is supported by information from human rights organizations, relatives of politically imprisoned and released people, defense lawyers, as well as documentation spaces and networks of territorial and digital activists, although the organization clarifies that only “it includes those “people from whom access and authorization from their relatives were obtained for publication.”